 Ideum builds two of the world’s largest production-made multitouch tables: the Pano and the Colossus.
 Both tables have been installed in high-traffic, well-known museums and organizations.
-Both are incredibly rugged and built to last.
-And both lead to very social interactive experiences.
-But each table’s form factor makes it ideal for specific applications.
+Both are incredibly rugged, built to last, and lead to very social interactive experiences.
+However, each table’s form factor makes it ideal for specific applications.

-The Pano has a 100″ long screen and up to 40 touch points, so 8 people can comfortably interact with the Pano simultaneously.
-It is available with either 2 HD screens or 2 UHD 4K screens – which come together to create a unique 8K experience.
+The Pano has a 100″ long screen and up to 40 touch points, allowing up to 8 people to comfortably interact with the Pano simultaneously.
+It is available with either 2 HD screens or 2 4K UHD screens – which come together to create a unique 8K experience.
 The Pano is equipped with a powerful workstation perfect for museum exhibits, visualizations, simulations, and other processor-intensive tasks.

 The Colossus is an 84” 4K UHD multitouch table designed for busy public spaces.
 Its bezel-free glass top is impervious to interference from light and supports up to 100 touch points for multiuser interaction.
 The Colossus uses projected-capacitive touch, the same touch technology used in popular tablets and smartphones.

 The Pano has been installed at the Telus World of Science in Vancouver, where it currently displays an Ideum-developed exhibit about the electromagnetic spectrum.
 Panos have also been installed at the Virginia Aquarium and Marine Science Center, Liberty Science Center, and the University of Pennsylvania, as well as several other museums, visitor centers, and universities throughout the world.